ni/grpc-device/README.md

-# gRPC Support for NI Hardware Driver APIs
+# NI Device gRPC Server and Client APIs

-This repo contains necessary C++ code and .proto files needed to build a gRPC server for NI hardware driver APIs.
+This repo contains the C++ code and `.proto` files needed to build and run the NI gRPC Device Server for supported NI hardware driver APIs.
+Also contained in this repo are instructions and examples demonstrating how to create client code that interacts with devices connected to an instance of the NI gRPC Device Server.

+The server and the corresponding client API allows NI's instrumentation to be accessed and controlled through a remote interface via pre-defined APIs in a holistic and OS agnostic way using a client/server architecture.
+The API is not a driver but instead a layer on top of the existing driver C APIs that provides remote capabilities.

+For more detailed information on the server and API design refer to the [wiki](https://github.com/ni/grpc-device/wiki).

 ## Build Status
 ![Linux Build](https://github.com/ni/ni-driver-apis-grpc/workflows/Build%20Matrix/badge.svg)